swissup/swissup.github.io/m2/argento/customization/boxed-full-width-and-standard-layout-types.md

 You can switch between these layouts with [theme editor](../theme-editor/#layout) or [custom.less file](../custom-css/).

-Please follow instructions below, to implement one of the following layouts:
+Please, follow the instructions below to implement one of the following layouts:

  -  [Standard](#standard-layout)
  -  [Boxed](#boxed-layout)